Port Antonio, Jamaica: Not Your Typical Seaside Town

 The Rainy Season

 A note on the rainy season in Jamaica: when people heard we were visiting a Caribbean island at the beginning of their rainy season they understandably thought we were bonkers.
 But for the first few weeks of summer, it rains furiously for only a few minutes in the morning and is quickly followed by clear and sunny skies for the rest of the day.

 We had one rainy day during our whole trip, which was fine for walking around downtown since they have awnings over all the sidewalks.

 The upside of going during the rainy season is that there are very few other tourists, the beaches are almost empty, and the hotels are wide open for last-minute reservations (not that I would ever do anything last minute).

-The hotels are also cheaper, by the way, and the quality and service doesn’t suffer for it.
-Be sure to go at the beginning of the rainy part of the year though: in the middle of the summer it can rain all day every day.
+The hotels are also cheaper, by the way, and the quality and service don’t suffer for it.
+Be sure to go at the beginning of the rainy part of the year though: in the middle of the summer, it can rain all day every day.

 Everything is also at its greenest, so the view of the Blue Mountains is especially beautiful, and the flowers are all in bloom.
 I’ll take a few rainy moments if it means gorgeous flowers and private beaches.

 All in all, this was not your typical all-day-at-the-beach Caribbean vacation, just as Jamaica is not your typical island, and Port Antonio is not your typical seaside town.